 - 2 Tablespoons olive oil

 - 1 large egg

 - 1 1/2 cups tomato paste

 - 2 teaspoons salt

 - 1/2 cup fresh herbs chopped

-Combine the water and the sugar in the bowl of your Kitchen Aid mixer.
+- Combine 1/2 cup warm (110 degree) water and the sugar in the bowl of your Kitchen Aid mixer.
 Sprinkle the yeast on surface of the water and let sit until bubbly.
 Add the milk, egg, oil and tomato paste to this mixture.
 With a paddle attachment, mix on low speed until just blended.

-Switch to the dough hook attachment and knead until resistance is felt, adding additional flour or cool water as needed.
+- Switch to the dough hook attachment and knead until resistance is felt, adding additional flour and cool water as needed.

 - Remove dough and place it in a large bowl that has been coated with cooking spray.
 Turn the dough once to coat.
 Cover with plastic wrap and leave to rise until doubled.
 About an hour.

 - Shape the dough into a loaf.
 Cover with oiled plastic wrap and set aside to rise until doubled.
 About 40 minutes.